 This page contains tuna and macaroni casserole recipes.
 Many of us have a favorite recipe for tuna and macaroni casserole.

 A combination of canned tuna, pimento or red bell peppers with cream of celery soup mixed with pasta.
 This is a family favorite, an easy and delicious meal.
-Serve with a salad and biscuits makes a complete meal.

 Saute' onion and celery in butter until celery is soft.
 Combine undiluted soup and water.
 Add onions and celery, soy sauce, pepper, Tabasco and tuna.